lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 6.2.2

-### Leading the Work of Salvation and Exaltation
+### Leading God’s Work of Salvation and Exaltation in the Stake

-The stake president presides over the work of salvation and exaltation in the stake (see chapter 1).
+The stake president presides over God’s work of salvation and exaltation in the stake (see chapter 1).
 He instructs and encourages stake and ward leaders and members in this work.
 His counselors and other leaders assist him.

 He helps members live the gospel and increase their spiritual strength.
 He teaches them to pray and study the scriptures.
 He also teaches them about the